-Function Key Forward and Reverse Neutral F0 or FL or Headlight Directional Head, Reverse, Mars and Ditch Lights on/off Directional Head, Reverse, Mars and Ditch Lights on/off F1 Bell on/off (if assigned 21) Bell on/off (if assigned) F2 Horn or horn with Doppler Effect (see below) Horn F3 Coupler Crash/Coupler Fire Coupler Arm or Coupler Fire F4 Cooling Fans on/off Cooling Fans on/off F5 Dynamic Brake function on/off Dynamic Brake function on/off (in "Disconnect" only) F6 Initiate Doppler Effect Start Up F7 Squealing Brake/Flanges and Air Brakes Brake Set - Long Air Let-off F8 Audio Mute on/off Audio Mute on/off F9 Very Heavy Load on/off Disconnect/Standby/Shut Down F10 Locomotive's Speed Report Status Report F11 Number Board or Marker Lights on/off Number Board or Marker Lights on/off F12 Cab Lights on/off Cab Lights on/off
+Function Key Forward and Reverse Neutral F0 or FL or Headlight Directional Head, Reverse, Mars on/off Directional Head, Reverse, Mars on/off F1 Bell on/off (if assigned 222) Bell on/off (if assigned) F2 Whistle or Whistle with Doppler Effect (see below) Whistle F3 Coupler Crash/Coupler Fire Coupler Arm or Coupler Fire F4 Automatic Blower Hiss on/off Automatic Blower Hiss on/off F5 Dynamic Brake function on/off Dynamic Brake function on/off (in "Disconnect" only) F6 Initiate Doppler Effect Start Up F7 Squealing Brake/ Flanges and Air Brakes Cylinder Cocks Arm F8 Audio Mute on/off Audio Mute on/off F9 Very Heavy Load on/off Disconnect/Standby/Shut Down F10 Locomotive's Speed Report Status Report F11 Alternate Whistle selection/number board or marker lights on/off Alternate Whistle selection/ number board or marker lights on/off F12 Cab Lights on/off Cab Lights on/off problem; Swap the features assigned to the F7 and F9 outputs in Neutral by doing the following:

-Quantum supports the new NMRA 0-12 function key standard; the old 0-8 standard is not supported.
+\ Quantum supports the new NMRA 0-12 function key standard; the old 0-8 standard is not supported.

 If you have a DCC command station that supports only the older 0 to 8 function key standard, you will have no way to initiate Shut Down in Neutral with these pre-assigned feature-to-function key mappings.
-There is an interim solution to this problem; Swap the features assigned to the F7 and F9 outputs in Neutral by doing the following:
+There is an interim solution to this

-1. Set CV49 to 9, set CV50 to 1, and set CV53 to 145.
-Now F7 in Neutral controls Shut Down.

-2. Set CV49 to 11, set CV50 to 1, and set CV53 to 9.
+- 1. Set CV49 to 9, set CV50 to 1, and set CV53 to 145.
+Now F7 in Neutral controls Shut Down. - 2.
+Set CV49 to 11, set CV50 to 1, and set CV53 to 9.
 Now F9 in Neutral controls Long Air Let-off.